What an AI CRM actually does, and what most just slap AI onto

 - Predicts behavior using your data.
 Not generic benchmarks.
 Your specific relationship patterns with your specific people.

 - Surfaces actions, not just data.
 Doesn't just store information.
-Tells you who to contact, why, and when.
+Turns records into briefings, drafts, reminders, and next steps.

 - Updates continuously.
 Not when you log in.
 After every email, call, or meeting.

-An AI CRM makes decisions in real-time based on your communication patterns, not waiting for you to decide what data to record.
+An AI CRM turns communication patterns into prepared work, not waiting for you to decide what data to record.

 The 5 AI features that matter, and 3 that don't